NextSDS Logo

 Inhalation

-If fumes or combustion products are inhaled remove from contaminated area.
+Remove from contaminated area.
 Lay patient down.
 Keep warm and rested.
-Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
+Remove prostheses.
 Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
 Perform CPR if necessary.
 Transport to hospital, or doctor, without delay.
-Following uptake by inhalation, move person to an area free from risk of further exposure.
 Oxygen or artificial respiration should be administered as needed.

 Skin contact